theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 For me, rubrics are not only assessment tools, but also communication tools.
 They clarify what quality means in a course, help students understand what is expected, and support stronger alignment between learning activities, outputs, and evaluation.

+My interest in transparent assessment already developed during my time at UAS Technikum Wien.
+In laboratory teaching, I introduced entrance checks to ensure that students engaged with the theoretical background before entering the laboratory.
+This improved preparation and made the laboratory sessions more productive and safer.

+I also developed a rubric for laboratory reports based on the IMRAD structure.
+This helped students understand what a scientifically structured laboratory report should contain and allowed me to provide clearer and more consistent feedback.
+The rubric later also became useful for other lecturers.

 [Add later: examples of assessment criteria, business plan rubric, presentation rubric, laboratory assessment rubrics, Antestate, LaTeX exams.]

 ## Feedback and Evidence